 Live Lambda Development allows you to debug and test your Lambda functions locally, while being invoked remotely by resources in AWS.
 It works by proxying requests from your AWS account to your local machine.

-SST includes a Live Lambda Development environment.
-Let's look at this in detail.
+Let's look at how this works in detail.